- US Online Poker

 There have been four attempts in recent years to make single-game wagering legal.
 The most recent of these is still ongoing.
 The primary motivation for this is to allow the country’s casinos, particularly those in Ontario, to open retail sportsbooks.
 It’s fairly likely, however, that if this came to pass, the online lottery sites would also expand their sports betting offerings into something more like a full-featured sportsbook.

-No matter where you are in Canada, you’ll have access to one online lottery site.
+Most parts of Canada have access to one online lottery site.
 Which one depends on where you’re located.
 There are a total of five lottery corporations, one each for the three most populous provinces, and another two covering the remaining provinces and territories.
+Three of these have separate sites for online play, and confusingly, the jurisdictions for these don’t quite line up with the lotteries themselves.

 Registration for the sites is easy, and similar to commercial betting sites.
 Bettors use the same account for sports betting as for other online lottery products.
 Deposit is by credit card, Interac e-transfer, or through a bank’s electronic bill payment system.
 Some lotteries offer additional deposit options.
 Withdrawals are via bank transfer, regardless of the deposit option used.